emanom/nextjs-chat-vc/responses.md

 To set up a redirect from the /blog path to [https://example.com](https://example.com/), you can use Vercel’s redirect configuration in your vercel.json file.
 Here’s how you can do it:

-1. Create or update vercel.json: If you don’t already have a vercel.json file in your project, create one in the root directory of your project.
+**1. Create or update vercel.json: ** If you don’t already have a vercel.json file in your project, create one in the root directory of your project.
 If you already have one, open it for editing.

-2. Add redirect configuration: Add the following redirect rule to the redirects array in your vercel.json file:
+**2. Add redirect configuration:** Add the following redirect rule to the redirects array in your vercel.json file:

 ```